Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 dog house

-Image Credit: Kichigin, Shutterstock
+Image By: Kichigin, Shutterstock

 Ok, so we’ll start with the classic “Snoopy” model.
-These houses have a peaked roof where two panels meet set over a basic rectangular box frame.
+These houses have a peaked roof where two panels meet over a basic rectangular box frame.
 They’re often made of wood, but you’ll also find them in metal and plastic.

 Pros